 - Dust the gummy bear molds with a light coat of cornstarch.
 Set aside.

-- Mix together and let sit for 5 minutes.
+- Combine one package of Jello, 2 packets of unflavored gelatin, and 1/3 cup water in a small saucepan.
+Mix together and let sit for 5 minutes.

-- Place the pan on low-medium heat and whisk continuously until the powder is dissolved.
+- Place the pan over low to medium heat and whisk continuously until the powder is dissolved.
 This will take about another 5 minutes.

-- Once dissolved use a dropper to place in molds.
+- Once dissolved use a dropper to place fill the prepared gummy bear molds with the gelatin mixture.

 Video